Take a look at the structure of the LawCloud system.

 It is worth noting that broadband packages are improving all the time.
 There are cable packages, dedicated lines, EFM (Ethernet first mile), and more… You should keep abreast of the broadband packages that your supplier can offer you to improve your broadband resilience and performance.

-There are two different viewpoints regarding this and the answer really depends on who maintains your local equipment and whether you have legacy local systems that are reliant upon a centralised box.
+There are two different viewpoints regarding this.
+The answer really depends on who maintains your local equipment and whether you have legacy local systems that are reliant upon a centralised box.

 A server is typically used to host operating software such as Microsoft Exchange for email and shared diaries, data folders for storing word document, spreadsheets etc. and your practice management software.
 This can all be migrated to a Cloud based system without difficulty.